SS Navajo Victory

 SS Navajo Victory was a cargo ship built during World War II under the Emergency Shipbuilding program.
 It was completed by the California Shipbuilding Company on June 30, 1944 and served in the Pacific during World War II.
 Victory Ship class vessels were designed to replace the Liberty Ship class.
 Victory Ships were designed to last longer and to serve the US Navy after the war.
 The Victory Ships were faster, longer, wider, and taller than the Liberty ships, and they had a thinner stack set farther toward the superstructure as well as a long raised forecastle.

 Launch

-The SS Navajo Victory was christened by Mrs. Tom Price, wife of the general manager of Kaiser Shipyards; the matron of honor was Mrs. Frank Backman.
-The SS Navajo Victory was the 15th Victory Ship built by the California Shipbuilding Corporation, it was one of 218 Victory Ships named after cities in the United States.
+Navajo Victory was christened by Mrs. Tom Price, wife of the general manager of Kaiser Shipyards; the matron of honor was Mrs. Frank Backman.
+Navajo Victory was the 15th Victory Ship built by the California Shipbuilding Corporation, it was one of 218 Victory Ships named after cities in the United States.